 This is a development control policy which includes the necessary criteria to meet the requirements of national legislation and most SA objectives.
 The policy will not have any significant negative effects.
 The policy will have significant positive effects on enhancing historic assets and improving the quality of the built environment.
 Minor negative impacts are included for biodiversity and landscape.
 In terms of biodiversity, protection of designated sites is accounted for in the policy but the policy would be stronger if it addressed the importance of enhancing biodiversity.
 The policy does not address the effects of sites on habitat loss or fragmentation.
 For landscape the policy is clear that minimising adverse effects on the landscape is required.
 However, as with biodiversity it is felt that the policy should be focused on enhancement where possible.
-Minor positive impacts are recorded for climate mitigation, reducing the amount of pollution and nuisance caused by waste management, and increasing proximity of waste management capacity, supporting job creation, improving accessibility, minimising the growth in waste and increasing waste treatment in the district.
+Minor positive impacts are recorded for climate mitigation, reducing the amount of pollution and nuisance caused by waste management, and increasing proximity of waste management infrastructure to current and future centres of population.
+Neutral impacts are identified for objectives related to ensuring adequate waste management capacity, supporting job creation, improving accessibility, minimising the growth in waste and increasing waste treatment in the district.